xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

 The rest of the commands can be up to 3 characters with an optional number.
 The command is then executed by pressing [enter].
 The number can be negative.
 Spaces are ignored.
 The default number value is 0.

-  - ``a``: start the auto offset tuning.
+  - ``ao``: start the auto offset tuning.
 It automatically update the offset field display.
 If the offset detection fails the offset will be -1.
 After the offset is found you need to make sure that a positive torque command result in a positive velocity/position increment.
 Otherwise the position and velocity controller will not work.
+  - ``apc``: start the automatic tuning of cascaded position controller. while cascaded position controller is being tuned, the dynamic values of PID controllers are shown on the terminal.
+  - ``apl``: start the automatic tuning of limited-torque position controller.
+During the automatic tuning procedure, the dynamic change of PID constants are updated on the terminal.
   - ``b``: toggle the brake state between blocking and released.
   - ``bs``: set the brake release strategy parameter.
 0 is to disable the brake.
 1 to enable normal release. and 2 to 100 (percentage of maximum torque) for shaking release.
   - ``p[number]``: set a target position. the position control need to be enabled first.